annalinhvu/annalinhvu/README.md

 ## Hi, I’m Anna (@annalinhvu) 👋

 📍 New York, NY
-💼 Senior Data Engineer
+💼 Lead Data Engineer
-🎓 Master of Applied Science in Computer Science @ University of Pennsylvania | Bachelor of Arts in Economics @ Vanderbilt University
+🎓 Master of Applied Science in Computer Science @ University of Pennsylvania 🎓 Bachelor of Arts in Economics & Cinema Studies @ Vanderbilt University

 I build scalable data pipelines, analytics systems, and reporting infrastructure that turn messy datasets into reliable sources of truth.
 At my current role, I design end-to-end data systems—from ingestion and transformation to modeling and visualization—for enterprise clients managing billions in marketing spend.